danielgavrila/AMQPSerialize/README.md

         	 -DProtonCpp_DIR=/your-path-to-ProtonCpp/lib64/cmake/ProtonCpp
 	         -DQpid_DIR=/your-path-to-Qpid/lib64/cmake/Qpid

-Usage:You define under the same namespace all the POD structures that you want to serialize/deserialize.
+Usage:In your project you have to include all headers files from include/AMQPSerialize.You define under the same namespace all the POD structures that you want to serialize/deserialize.
-Let say that for the queue Queue1 you will want send/receive the structure Point
+Let says that for the queue Queue1 you will want to send/receive the structure Point

 	namespace Queue1
 	{